Daylily-Informatics/daylily/docs/quickinstall.md

 ### Local `pcluster` DAYCLI Setup & Ephemeral Cluster Initialization

 #### 1. Install The `DAYCLI` Conda Environment (if not present) & Initialize The Ephemeral Cluster
-- From the `daylily` repository root:
+- From the `daylily` repository root, run the following command
-  - Your AWS cli credentials are automatically detected via the aws cli, and you will be informed of success/fail for this step.
-You can simply hit enter to proceed through this.
-  - You will be prompted to select the correct PEM file.
-  -
-  - **full path to your .ssh/<mykey>.pm**,  _so on a Mac `/Users/<you>/.ssh/<mykey>.pem`_

     ```bash
     source bin/daylily-cfg-ephemeral-cluster
     ```
-    - You will be prompted to:
+    - Your aws credentials will be auto-detected and used to query appropriate resources to select from to proceed.
+You will be prompted to:
       - select the full path to your $HOME/.ssh/<mykey>.pem (from detected .pem files)
       - select the `s3` bucket you created and seeded, options presented will be any with names ending in `-omics-analysis`.
 Or you may select `1` and manually enter a s3 url.
       - select the `Public Subnet ID` created when the cloudstack formation script was run earlier.